chen6556/Memo/README.md

-# JsonDecoder
+# Memo
-Json to Memo(a kind of class like dict in Python)
+A kind of class like dict in Python.